 Planning for the Future

 Developing the next generation of management is important to maximize value and perpetuate any business.
 Identifying, grooming and transitioning senior management professionals takes many years to accomplish.
 As such, it is a great practice to be constantly searching for and identifying future leaders of the company.
-The best ESOP companies have competent managers that execute off of a good operating model.
+The best ESOP companies have competent managers that execute based on a solid operating model.

 ESOP participants have a mandatory “put” provision that requires the sponsoring company to purchase ESOP shares based on termination, retirement, disability or death.
 The company’s requirement to meet this obligation is commonly referred to as ESOP repurchase liability.

-The timing for which companies make ESOP account distributions is defined in the ESOP Plan and Trust agreement.
+The time during which companies make ESOP account distributions is defined in the ESOP Plan and Trust agreement.
 It is important to revisit and reevaluate these distribution policies periodically to ensure that the policies that exist today are appropriate for the ever-changing dynamics of the business tomorrow.